NEW APRIL 7: Maps of the recommendations from each ANC task force are available here.

 Will these new boundaries be in place for the next election?

 Yes.
-The Council will first vote on the new ward boundaries, in time for the primary election in June 2022.
-The Council will then vote on the new ANC boundaries in time for the November 2022 general election, when ANC members are elected.
+The new ward boundaries have been approved in time for the June 2022 primaries.
+The Council will vote on the new ANC boundaries in time for the November 2022 general election, when ANC members are elected.

 How will redistricting affect my access to city services?

 Redistricting will not affect any your ability to access city services.
 Some services, such as leaf collection and parking zones, do use the ward boundaries, but every resident will maintain access to all city services before and after redistricting.
-Councilmember Silverman has stated that she intends to freeze the current parking zones, to keep them the same after redistricting.
+The final ward redistricting bill freezes the current parking zones, to keep them the same after redistricting.

 How many people will be in each ward?